 Automation set-up is getting easier, as most email marketing tools or Customer Relationship Management (CRM) have these features included with the standard price.
 If you’re intrigued and want to learn more your next step is to confirm if your current tool offers automation.
 If you need help, more suggestions or would like to know the tools we use, take a look at our tool shed, here: https://veganbiz.veganmainstream.com/tool-shed/

 Adding automation has helped me better manage my schedule, leverage my team to respond to messages if I’m not around, and allow me to do more in a day.
-If you are struggling with time management, or how to take your vegan biz to the next level, consider exploring the use of automation to save time, connect with customers and ultimately drive sales while you sleep.
+If you are struggling with time management, or want to take your vegan biz to the next level, consider exploring the use of automation to save time, connect with customers and ultimately drive sales while you sleep.

 This article first appeared in the May 2017 issue of Vegan Lifestyle Magazine.
 You can download full issues of the magazine here: